 4. Stay Competitive

 Staying competitive is one of the classic key success factors in business, however, it isn’t easy.
-Nevertheless, a great way to spot potential market gaps is to track your competitors’ pricing strategies, product, or feature changes/upgrades.
+Nevertheless, a great way to spot potential market gaps is to track your competitors’ pricing, product, or feature changes/upgrades.
 Staying up to date with your competitors’ new features and uncovering all their customers’ advantages and benefits helps you to plan how you can further develop your service/product by staying relevant to the competitive market.
 In particular, keep the following things in mind:

 – Have there been any product name changes?